-- Speed & Efficiency – As the name suggests the HSR system allows for quick transit times in what would be an otherwise grueling journey between a large numbers of its economic centers.
+- Speed & Efficiency – As the name suggests the HSR system allows for quick transit times in what would be an otherwise grueling journey between a large number of its economic centers.
 The rail system is also highly efficient and famed for its punctual departure and arrival times.

 - Population Density – China’s huge, dense population and growing affluence ensures there is appropriate demand to justify the system’s expansion.

-- Value – Although HSR is still too expensive for many Chinese, and still represents a luxury form of travel, it is cheaper than air travel, and provides much better value for many more affluent Chinese.
+- Value – Although HSR is still too expensive for many Chinese, and still represents a luxury form of travel, it is cheaper than air travel, and provides much better value for much more affluent Chinese.

-- Convenience – The majority of the HSR systems and stations are well located in central areas of the cities allowing for high level of convenience, with little onward travel time to business and touristic areas of cities.
+- Convenience – The majority of the HSR systems and stations are well located in central areas of the cities allowing for a high level of convenience, with little onward travel time to business and touristic areas of cities.